Easy - Authentic And Your Favorite Recipe Revealed!!- Authentic Indian Soya Chunks Curry

 Mix Gently: Before serving, gently mix the biryani to combine the layers without breaking the rice grains.

 Pairing Suggestions: Serve the biryani hot, accompanied by a side of yogurt or raita (a yogurt-based side dish) for an authentic experience.
-You can also serve it with a salad or pickles for added flavour.
+You can also serve it with a salad or pickles for added flavor.

 Pro Tips for the Best Oil-Free Biryani

-Vegetable Variations: Feel free to use any seasonal vegetables you have on hand.
-Cauliflower, potatoes, and zucchini work well too.Spice Adjustments: Adjust the spices according to your taste preference.
-If you prefer a milder biryani, reduce the amount of green chillies and red chilli powder.
+Spice Adjustments: Adjust the spices according to your taste preference.
+If you prefer a milder biryani, reduce the amount of green chilies and red chili powder.

 Cooking Method: If you have a pressure cooker or an Instant Pot, you can adapt this recipe for those appliances for quicker cooking.